RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Zeigarnik Effect: </b>Leveraging interruptions to create anticipation or curiosity makes the product more engaging.

   - ### Implementation(s):
+    - I tried querying the weather condition into the edamam recipe API call but was met with security rejections.
+I guess edamam does not allow this type of operation, or I am not formatting it correctly.
+I will continue to work on this change because I think it signifigantly bumps desirability.

 ## Findable
   - ### My Website:
+    - I think my website is generally easy to navigate and locate relevant features.
+Maybe I could make the editing feature smaller on the screen so users can understand more clearly what the functional features of the site are (displaying data rather than allowing you to edit it)

   - ### Relevant UX Law(s):
     - <b>Selective Attention: </b>Designing to highlight important elements helps users find what they’re looking for.